willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 from the feedback on other colleagues' contributions.
-But code review is not just for the benefit of junior team members &ndash; it promotes a shared understanding of the entire codebase amongst the team, which should help eliminate wasteful code being added to the codebase.
+But code review is not just for the benefit of junior team members &ndash; it promotes a shared understanding of the entire codebase amongst the team, making it easier for everyone to contribute, avoid errors, and reduce wasteful or overly complicated code being added to the codebase.
-Often obvious errors can be avoided before they get into the codebase at all (non-obvious errors will hopefully get found at a pre-production testing phase)

 ## When should code reviews happen